Friday 6th March 2020

 Senate Chamber, Trent Building, University Park

 The conference will host a stimulating and innovative forum to highlight issues of equality and diversity in chemsitry careers, and provide career advice to attendees of all genders.
-The day will consist of 6 talks from a diverse range of speakers: 3 from academia, 2 from industry and 1 working in science communication.
+The day will consist of 6 talks from a diverse range of speakers: 4 from academia, 1 from industry and 1 working in science communication.
 The talks will be a combination of thier scientific research, as well as the stories behind their personal career paths.

 There will be a poster session during lunch, giving attendees the oportunity to showcase their own work, network with experts in their fields, and potentially win prizes.
 After the talks there will be a 30 minute panel session, for which attendees are invited to anonymously submit questions for the speakers throughout the day.
 The event will conclude with an informal networking reception.